 - Quickly identify which hosts require an update to fix a security vulnerability.

-To view and search your inventory data: Go to infrastructure.newrelic.com > Inventory.
+To view and search your inventory data: Go to one.newrelic.com > Infrastructure > Inventory.

 Basic, top level type of data source, typically based on its role in the system.
 Common examples include config, package, kernel, user session, services, and modules.